Charlotte Mason and the Science Curriculum

-To marry these two curriculum approaches you can you cover all the major areas of science but you can do one science specialty a year for four years (immersion method) rather than doing all four subjects every year for four years (spiral approach).
+To marry these two curriculum approaches you can cover all the major areas of science but you can do a different science specialty each year for four years (immersion method) rather than doing all four subjects every year for four years (spiral approach).

 You will find most homeschool textbooks use an immersion approach to teaching science.

 Evolution and Creation

 The Australian Curriculum for Science also teaches from an evolutionary point of view.
 This is also an area of conflict for many parents.
 Biblical creation is NEVER taught in the Australian Curriculum whilst evolution is taught as fact.
 Many Christian parents choose to introduce creation science books as well.
 Teaching your children about the secular and Biblical worldview from an early age will help them understand why some books seem to support evolution and others do not.

 Children are usually ready to start teaching science in a more formal way around Year 4.
 You will need to demonstrate that you cover all the major areas of science if you follow the Australian Curriculum but you can do one science specialty a year for four years (immersion method) rather than doing all four subjects every year for four years (spiral approach) if you prefer.

 In our home we begin using the Exploring Creation series by Jeanie Fulbright .
 This resource is a cross between a textbook and a living book.
 We love them!

 Five Tips For Passing Registration When Using A Charlotte Mason Method